tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

-The measurements are based on the RSRP of the received PSS, averaged by Layer 1 filtering, and performed by the PHY layer, as previously described in more detail in section :ref:`phy-ue-measurements`.
+The measurements are based on the RSRP of the received PSS, averaged by Layer 1 filtering, and performed by the PHY layer, as previously described in more detail in section :ref:`sec-phy-ue-measurements`.
 PSS is transmitted by eNodeB over the central 72 sub-carriers of the DL channel (Section 5.1.7.3 [TS36300]_), hence we model cell search to operate using a DL bandwidth of 6 RBs.
 Note that measurements of RSRQ are not available at this point of time in simulation.
 As a consequence, the ``LteUePhy::RsrqUeMeasThreshold`` attribute does not apply